Evalet: Evaluating Large Language Models through Functional Fragmentation: : Evaluation of LLM Outputs based on Fragment-Level Functions

-\begin{block} As Robin skims through the holistic scores in the Database Tab, she notices an advertisement post about \textit{``Auto-Focusing Glasses''} that received scores of 0\% for both \criterion{Emotional Effect} and \criterion{Creativity and Uniqueness}.
-She opens the evaluation details and, while looking through each highlighted fragment, she finds a negatively rated one: \textit{``Transform your vision, transform your life!
-Step into a brighter, sharper future now!''} Robin clicks on the fragment and reads the function description: \textit{``Use of exclamatory language to force emotional response''}.
-Noting this, Robin decides that she should adjust her application to avoid using exaggerated expressions in the advertisements. \end{block}
+\begin{block} As Robin skims through the holistic scores in the Database Tab, she notices that an \textit{``Auto-Focusing Glasses''} ad scored 0\% for both \criterion{Emotional Effect} and \criterion{Creativity and Uniqueness}.
+Opening the evaluation details, she identifies a highlighted fragment that is negatively rated: \textit{``Transform your vision, transform your life!
+Step into a brighter, sharper future now!''} The fragment's function description reads: \textit{``Use of exclamatory language to force emotional response''}.
+Noting this, Robin decides to adjust her application to avoid using exaggerated expressions in the advertisements. \end{block}

-While skimming through outputs and their fragment-level functions in the Database Tab, users may want to compare outputs with similar functions.
+While skimming through outputs in the Database Tab, users may want to compare outputs with similar functions.
 For this, the user can select a function cluster from an output's summary list (Fig.~\ref{fig:system_database}B) and this will display only the outputs that have a function in the same cluster.
 To support holistic analysis, \sysname{} also presents summary statistics about the cluster and these outputs (Fig.~\ref{fig:system_filter})---including the total number of outputs with functions in the selected cluster, their average scores, and other clusters that contain functions that frequently co-occur with functions in the selected cluster.
+This filtering and statistics instantiates the \textit{Output-Level Compare} affordance (Sec.~\ref{framework:compare}).